enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 ## Handling detection of desynchronized connections

-When an endpoint detects desynchronization (due to a missing or invalid Request Binding header) it needs to consider itself to be in an unknown, inconsistent, and potentially adversary-controlled state.
+When an endpoint detects desynchronization (due to a missing or invalid Request Binding header field) it needs to consider itself to be in an unknown, inconsistent, and potentially adversary-controlled state.
 Any processing that happens past this point for this or other requests on the connection is dangerous and suspect, as nothing in the connection bytestream can be trusted at this point.
 Letting the request or response get past validation failures during parsing would leave the endpoint vulnerable and might execute smuggled instructions.

 Returning an HTTP error response would be bad as this response would be desynchronized and could be cached.
 Just breaking the connection does not provide information to clients as to why things broke, but is preferable.